GitMerv/AM_Hackathon/README.md

 # Welcome to the Asset Management GitHub Pages site

 ## Mission
-The mission of the Asset Management Hackathon is primarily to increase our knowledge of AWS in a practical setting with a secondary goal of working on business probmlems with the hope that a solution emerges organically.
+The mission of the Asset Management Build Day is primarily to increase our knowledge of AWS in a practical setting with a secondary goal of working on business probmlems with the hope that a solution emerges organically.

 The intent is for this to be a regular occurance that will allow people to drop in or out as circumstances change.

-## Hackathon 1
+## Build Day 1

 ### Business Problem
 Using AWS Services, perform an ETL function that results in transformed data.